KAnejjar/Multi-Web-Projects/README.md

 *Closure by Helpdesk Manager: The Helpdesk Manager is notified of the resolution and performs a final check to ensure the problem is resolved.
 They then mark the ticket as "Closed."
 Only the Helpdesk Manager has the authority to close a ticket.

 *Statistics Page: Optionally, the system can include a statistics page displaying performance indicators such as the number of tickets processed in a semester, the number of tickets by type, priority, and status.

+NB: Before executing the code, please make sure to execute the file database/tables_helpdesk.sql which contains the SQL clauses to create the tables.